-Our new partnership with Yoti means we offer the UK's first digital ID solution: all the benefits of a Home Office SIA and police-endorsed PASS CitizenCard with a smart chip plus Yoti's free digital ID app.
+Our new partnership with Yoti means we offer the UK's first digital ID solution: all the benefits of a Home Office SIA and police-endorsed PASS CitizenCard, which allows cardholder to create their digital identity on the free Yoti mobile app.

 Police on the Cards

 The National Police Chiefs' Council (NPCC) logo is displayed on the front of all 18+ cards, alongside the UK Home Office's SIA (Security Industry Authority) logo.